 Beasley Allen lawyers, led by John Tomlinson, a lawyer in our Toxic Torts Section, are currently representing thousands of clients who have been exposed to Roundup and developed non-Hodgkin’s lymphoma.
 One of those clients is a Montgomery resident whose case is set for trial in October of this year.

 Beasley Allen lawyers are currently representing clients who have been exposed to Roundup and developed non-Hodgkin’s lymphoma.
-For more information, contact a member of our Roundup Litigation Team: John Tomlinson (who heads up the team), Michael Dunphy, Danielle Ingram, or Rhon Jones, all lawyers in our Toxic Torts Section.
+For more information, contact Rhon Jones of our Roundup Litigation Team.